axieax/dotconfig/nvim/docs.md

 ## TODO

+- autocmd to install language server if one doesn't start for a filetype, also treesitter parser
+- Packer sequence mason plugins
 - What happens if a plugin is defined to be after a disabled plugin?
 - Specify preferred formatter (specific lsp or null-ls for filetype as a table in order of pref)
 - nvim v0.8: